Distributed database systems fall into two major categories of data storage architectures: (1) shared disk and (2) shared nothing.

 For more detailed explanation consult our Evaluation Model section.

-Unlike other systems that use master-slave pairs for data fault tolerance, ClustrixDB distributes the data in a more fine-grained manner as explained in the above sections.
-Our approach allows ClustrixDB to increase cache efficiency by not sending reads to secondary replicas.
+Unlike other systems that use master-slave pairs for data fault tolerance, Xpand distributes the data in a more fine-grained manner as explained in the above sections.
+Our approach allows Xpand to increase cache efficiency by not sending reads to secondary replicas.

 Consider the following example.
 Assume a cluster of 2 nodes and 2 slices A and B, with secondary copies A' and B'.